 Aching, stiff fingers and wrists can be a sign of osteoarthritis in the hands.
 Large, arthritic knuckle joints can make it more difficult to get rings on and off.
 These changes may also cause some people to feel self-conscious about the appearance of their hands.
 1 Marshall M, Watt FE, Vincent TL, Dziedzic K. Hand osteoarthritis: clinical phenotypes, molecular mechanisms and disease management.
 Nat Rev Rheumatol.
 2018;14(11):641‐656. doi:10.1038/s41584-018-0095-4

-Osteoarthritis can affect just one joint, such as the joint at the base of the thumb, or it can affect several joints of the hand at the same time.
-When it occurs in the fingers, wrist, and thumb.
+Hand osteoarthritis can affect just one joint, such as the joint at the base of the thumb, or several joints in the fingers, wrist, and thumb.

 Hand Joints Are Most Affected By Osteoarthritis

 - The proximal interphalangeal (PIP) joints, or middle knuckles of the fingers